NICHD-BSPC/intro-rnaseq-hpc/lessons/wk4_lesson02_automating_workflow.md

 -   What are some tasks - in lab, data analysis or elsewhere in life - that you would like to automate?

+-   What are some things to watch out for when automating?

 ## Automating the analysis path to mapped reads

 Once you have optimized all the tools and parameters using a single sample (likely using an interactive session), you can write a script to run the whole workflow on all the samples in parallel.